MCPRUNNER/filescrubberMCP/Documents/WORKFLOW_SERVICE_README.md

 - `#fscrub_parser_search_excel` - Search Excel using JSONPath
 - `#fscrub_parser_transform_xml` - Transform XML using XSLT

+### AI Integration Operations

+- `#fscrub_ask_github_copilot` - Send prompts to GitHub Copilot for AI-powered analysis and content generation

 ## Example Workflow

-Here's a complete example that:
+Here's a complete example that demonstrates the full workflow capabilities:

-1. Fetches JSON data from a URL
+1. Fetches JSON employee data from a GitHub URL
-2. Processes it with a Scriban template
+2. Processes it with a Scriban template to generate a formatted report
 3. Reads the generated report
-4. Searches XML data
+4. Searches XML data to extract Engineering department employees
-5. Saves the search results
+5. Saves the XML search results
+6. Uses GitHub Copilot to analyze both reports and provide insights

+**File:** `.fscrub/workflows/test.json`

 ```json
 {